Ben Vaughn: Biography

-In 1995, Vaughn moved to L.A. and released "Instrumental Stylings,"an album of instrumentals in a variety of styles.
+In 1995, Vaughn moved to L.A. and released "Instrumental Stylings," an album of instrumentals in a variety of styles.
 A guest appearance on KCRW's "Morning Becomes Eclectic" led directly to being hired as the composer for the hit TV sitcom 3rd Rock from the Sun.
-That '70s Show soon followed, and for the next ten years Vaughn would provide award-winning music for a dozen other TV shows and pilots (Men Behaving Badly, Normal, Ohio, Grounded for Life).
+That '70s Show soon followed, and for the next ten years, Vaughn would provide music for a dozen other TV shows and pilots (Men Behaving Badly, Normal, Ohio, Grounded for Life).
 He also provided scores for several films (Psycho Beach Party, The Independent, Scorpion Spring) and continued producing records (Ween, Los Straitjackets, Mark Olson of the Jayhawks, Nancy Sinatra, and the Swingers soundtrack CD).

-In 1997 Vaughn released the album Rambler'65.
-Recorded entirely in his car in a driveway in his hometown, this album (and subsequent short film) is still considered by many to be a classic document of a man and his dream.
+In 1997 Vaughn released the album Rambler '65.
+Recorded entirely in his car in the driveway of his home in New Jersey, this album (and subsequent short film) is still considered by many to be a classic document of a man and his dream.
+Vaughn turned his 1965 Rambler American into a makeshift recording studio whose equipment list includes two quarts of Quaker State oil.

 Since then, Vaughn has released Designs in Music, Vaughn Sings Vaughn Vols.
-1-3, Texas Road Trip (recorded in Austin, Texas, with Doug Sahm’s band), Five by Five, and Piece de Resistance by the Ben Vaughn Quintet, and the solo acoustic album Imitation Wood Grain and Other Folk Songs.
+1-3, Texas Road Trip (recorded in Austin, Texas, with Doug Sahm's band), Five by Five, and Piece de Resistance by the Ben Vaughn Quintet, and the solo acoustic album Imitation Wood Grain and Other Folk Songs.
 His most recent release, The World of Ben Vaughn, coincided with Record Store Day 2022.
-Vaughn also had an Italian dance hit (a DJ re-mix of "Hey Romeo"), and his song "Jerry Lewis in France" was played on Bob Dylan’s radio program (complete with Dylan’s recitation of Vaughn's resume).
+Vaughn also had an Italian dance hit (a DJ re-mix of "Hey Romeo"), and his song "Jerry Lewis in France" was played on Bob Dylan's radio program (complete with Dylan's recitation of Vaughn's resume).